 Creating a Digital Transformation Roadmap

-But how are businesses creating digital transformation strategies?
-MuleSoft surveyed 300 IT executives, many of whom were in the midst of addressing digital transformation, and certain trends emerged.
-One of those trends is that most organizations are thinking about or already investing in some sort of API strategy either in pockets or through a centralized initiative.
-More than 50% of them said they were generating revenue through their API or will be in the next year.
+MuleSoft recently surveyed over 950 IT decision makers (ITDMs), many of whom were in the midst of addressing digital transformation, and certain trends emerged.
+One of those trends is that 90% of respondents say that their organization already has an API strategy in place or will by the end of the year.
+An estimated 94% say they are realizing benefits from their API strategies.
 What this suggests is that while APIs drive agility or are the next generation of service orientation, they are also becoming a key way companies deliver new products to market.
-Half of large companies with 10,000 employees or more are generating more than 10 million dollars a year through APIs.
+Nearly 50% of ITDMs state that their companies generate between $1-$10 million dollars from APIs.
 This shows the early signs of a shift through the digital transformation process.
 Companies are shifting some of their revenue share from traditional models or additive models into digital channels.

 In addition, CIOs are finding that pressure to deliver IT services across the organization are increasing - in fact, two-thirds of IT execs surveyed said that pressure is becoming “drastic.”
 And the requests aren’t coming just from the usual suspects of marketing and sales; rather, departments as diverse as finance and operations, R&D, and the C-suite are asking for support in implementing new technology solutions.